microsoft/ebpf-for-windows/docs/Long term goals.md

 present in other platforms.

-Given the fundamental differences between Linux and Windows, attach points are unlikely to be the same as those present in Linux, but a best effort should be made to offer similar functionality where it makes sense.
+Given the fundamental differences between Linux and Windows, attach points are unlikely to be identical to those present in Linux, but a best effort should be made to offer similar functionality where it makes sense.

 ## Extensibility